 Step 5: The hearing

-It is very important that you attend all of the court dates.
-If you find out you absolutely cannot attend, contact the court clerk immediately and ask how you can get a “continuance” or an “adjournment” for a later court date.
-If you do not attend, the judge may dismiss your case and any temporary orders of protection will stop being effective.
+It is very important that you attend the court hearing.
+If you do not go to the hearing, your temporary order will expire and you will have to start the process over.
+If you absolutely cannot attend, contact the court immediately and ask how you can get a “continuance” for a later court date.